Please enter both an email address and a password.

 • include evidence of your cosmetic practice in your next appraisal discussion;

-• familiarise yourself with yours and your provider’s obligations under the CMA's requirements in relation to information about performance and submit your data in line with local governance arrangements;
+• familiarise yourself with your and your provider’s obligations under the CMA's requirements in relation to information about performance and submit your data in line with local governance arrangements;

-• ensure that your indemnity insurance covers your cosmetic practice in the UK.
+• ensure that your indemnity insurance covers your cosmetic practice in the UK/Republic of Ireland.

-To maintain certification, applicants will have to apply for renewal (re-certification) every five years.
+Applicants must apply for renewal every five years.
 The date of the first renewal will be set at the point of successful certification.

 The re-certification application fee is £250.